 WHO established a Centre for Tobacco Control in Africa (CTCA), funded by the Bill & Melinda Gates Foundation, to help contain the tobacco epidemic in Africa.
 EnCompass provided support to WHO in the selecting the host organization, Makerere University in Uganda, and assisted the new Centre in articulating a vision, as well as developing its business plan and a robust monitoring and evaluation system.

-As a subcontractor to Education Development Center, EnCompass worked to improve the evidence base for community school-based education in Zambia in order to ultimately improve early grade literacy.
+EnCompass worked to improve the evidence base for community school-based education in Zambia in order to ultimately improve early grade literacy.
 EnCompass built evaluation and research capacity of Zambian institutions, including the Ministry of Education, Science, Vocational Training and Early Education, Examinations Council of Zambia and institutions of higher learning, conducts evaluation and research, and provides technical expertise.
 EnCompass implemented baseline, midline, endline and two performance evaluations, and conducted case study research.